cloudmesh/technologies/chapters/tech/elasticsearch.md

 Each index is fully sharded with a configurable number of shards.
 Each shard can have one or more replicas.
 Read / Search operations performed on any of the replica shards.

 * Multi Tenant.
 Support for more than one index.
-Index level configuration (number of shards, index storage, …).
+Index level configuration (number of shards, index storage).

 * Various set of APIs
 HTTP RESTful API